Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2: ON, the Super Tank can cloak itself.
 			// 3: ON, the Super Tank can do both.
 			"Ability Enabled"				"0"

+			// Show a screen fade effect when the Super Tank uses its abilities.
+			// Note: The colors will randomly change between the colors set in the "Skin-Glow Colors" setting.
+			// --
+			// Combine numbers in any order for different results.
+			// Character limit: 3
+			// --
+			// 1: Show effect when the Super Tank uses its claw/rock attack.
+			// 2: Show effect when the Super Tank is hit by a melee weapon.
+			// 3: Show effect when the Super Tank uses its range ability.
+			"Ability Effect"				"123"

 			// Display a message whenever the abilities activate/deactivate.
 			// --